-S. Parameters Status (Nos./description) No. 1 Number of consultation meetings conducted within a reporting period (e.g. monthly, quarterly, or annually); 2 Number and types of IEC materials used 3 Number of project events published/broadcasted in the local, regional media 4 Type and frequency of public engagement activities; 5 Number and type of grievances received within a reporting period (e.g. monthly, quarterly, or annually) and number of those resolved within the prescribed timeline
+S. Parameters Status (Nos./description) No. 1 Number of public hearings, consultation meetings and other public discussions/forums conducted within a reporting period (e.g. monthly, quarterly, or annually); 2 Number and types of IEC materials used 3 Number of project events published/broadcasted in the local, regional media 4 Type and frequency of public engagement activities; 5 Number and type of grievances received within a reporting period (e.g. monthly, quarterly, or annually) and number of those resolved within the prescribed timeline